ClintH/ixfx-docs/src/pages/temporal/normalising.md

 ## Individual values

-It's not always feasible to normalise knowing in advance all the possible values, or even knowing the range.
+It's not always feasible to normalise knowing in advance all the possible values, or even knowing the range. `Normalise.stream` remembers the range of values, producing an adaptive normalisation. `scale` can also be used for normalisation, but you must provide the expected min and max value.

 ### Stream

-`stream` creates a normalise function which automatically adapts as values are processed.
+[`stream`](https://clinth.github.io/ixfx/modules/Temporal.Normalise.html#stream) creates a normalise function which automatically adapts as values are processed.

 ```js
 // repl-pad